SatyamKumar457/California-Housing-Price-Predictor/README.md

 - Integrate **Deep Learning models** for higher accuracy.
 - Build a **Web Interface** using Flask or Streamlit for real-time predictions.
 - Add **Interactive Maps** with Plotly or Folium to explore price distributions.
 - Incorporate additional data like **school ratings** and **economic indicators**.

 ---

 ## 📂 Repository Structure
 California-Housing-Price-Predictor/
-│
+- │
-├─ data/ # Dataset files
+- ├─ data/ # Dataset files
-├─ notebooks/ # Jupyter notebooks for EDA & modeling
+- ├─ notebooks/ # Jupyter notebooks for EDA & modeling
-├─ models/ # Saved ML models
+- ├─ models/ # Saved ML models
-├─ graphs/ # Visualization outputs
+- ├─ graphs/ # Visualization outputs
-├─ README.md # Project documentation
+- ├─ README.md # Project documentation
-└─ requirements.txt # Python dependencies
+- └─ requirements.txt # Python dependencies

+---

+## 🤝 Contributing

+Contributions are welcome!
+You can help by:

+- Improving the model
+- Adding new visualizations
+- Developing a web interface
+- Optimizing code for efficiency

+---

+## 📌 License

+This project is open-source and available under the **[MIT License](LICENSE)**.

+---

+✨ Feel free to ⭐ the repository if you find it useful!